ker2x/DearDiary/Writerside/topics/On-using-AI-to-write-about-writing.md

 ![enshitifying.png](enshitifying.png)

-No i'm not...
+No I'm not...
 I hope so.
 - I don't have to accept every suggestion.
 - I can influence its suggestions by writing what I want. (and it's just completing it)